kanetik/feedback/docs/index.md

 **Support**

 If you are having issues with the SDK, please let us know.
-We have a mailing list located at: <support@rverb.io>.
+* We can always be reached at: <support@rverb.io>.
-We also have an Issue Tracker at <https://github.com/rverbio/android-library/issues>
+* If you discover a bug, we have an Issue Tracker at <https://github.com/rverbio/android-library/issues>

 **License**